The observed Fisher information attached to the EM algorithm, illustrated on Shepp and Vardi estimation procedure for positron emission tomography: The Fisher information of PET scan

 \section{The Fisher information of PET scan}

-The observed Fisher information matrix has been defined above as (minus) the Hessian of the log likelihood function, The incomplete data log likelihood function is not evaluated by incomplete data methods.
+The observed Fisher information matrix has been defined above as (minus) the Hessian of the log likelihood function.
+The incomplete data log likelihood function is not evaluated by incomplete data methods.
 However, based on EM-aided differentiation (Section \ref{SecEMaided}), Theorem \ref{Fisherinfo} provides its Hessian (matrix of second derivatives) at arbitrarily chosen points.
 In principle it could speed up convergence by replacing the EM step by a Newton-Raphson step, but the computational cost may make this switch impractical.
 It is proposed to apply it at the point estimate arrived at by the EM algorithm, to estimate the Fisher information matrix.
+Experience will show the extent to which the simpler, pre-algorithmic covariance estimate $\hat{C}$ intended for design, is accurate enough for final analysis.